Missouri & Kansas Laws on Kansas City Rear-End Car Accidents

 The reason is these laws require all drivers to maintain a safe distance, and this is especially true when cars in front are coming to a stop.
 As a result, the driver following behind has a duty to keep enough distance from the front car to prevent a rear-end crash from occurring.

 In addition, if your car is rear-ended and you are able to prove that this collision forced your car into the rear of another vehicle, you may not be held liable for that subsequent collision.
 Instead, the fault for that crash would also be with the driver who crashed into the rear of your car and caused you to rear-end the other vehicle.

-These rules apply to a rear-end accident, regardless of whether they occur on a residential road, at an intersection with traffic signals or stop signs, when merging into traffic on another roadway, on a state or federal highway.
+These rules apply to a rear-end accident, regardless of whether they occur on a residential road, at an intersection with traffic signals or stop signs, when merging into traffic on another roadway, on a state or federal highway in Missouri or Kansas.

-Exceptions to the General Rule on Rear-End Liability
+Exceptions to the Rule on Rear-End Accident Liability in Missouri & Kansas

 - If you swerve your car violently or abruptly in front of another car for no reason;

 - If you change gears into reverse and back into the front of another car;

 - If you abruptly stop with no reason on a highway;

 - If you knowingly fail to maintain your brake lights and drive without them functioning; and/or

 - If you are driving while impaired or intoxicated, or are engaged in other illegal behavior, such as "road rage" or racing, and this contributed to causing the accident.